mishoo/UglifyJS/README.md

-                     Note that currently not *all* comments can be kept when compression is on, because of dead code removal or cascading statements into sequences.               [string] --stats            Display operations run time on STDERR.            [boolean] --acorn            Use Acorn for parsing.                            [boolean] --spidermonkey     Assume input files are SpiderMonkey AST format (as JSON).
+                     Note that currently not *all* comments can be kept when compression is on, because of dead code removal or cascading statements into sequences.               [string] --preamble         Preamble to prepend to the output.
+You can use this to insert a comment, for example for licensing information.
+                     This will not be parsed, but the source map will adjust for its presence.
+  --stats            Display operations run time on STDERR.            [boolean] --acorn            Use Acorn for parsing.                            [boolean] --spidermonkey     Assume input files are SpiderMonkey AST format (as JSON).